 Excellent public realm - There are a number of attractive places, spaces and buildings within Rayleigh's town centre.
-These should be further enhanced, with a particular focus on the main part of the High Street, as well as weaker areas on Bellingham Lane and Websters Way.
+These should be further enhanced, with a particular focus on the main part of High Street, as well as weaker areas on Bellingham Lane and Websters Way.

-Conservation of historic assets and local character - Rayleigh has a number of important heritage assets, including Rayleigh Mount, Holy Trinity Church, Rayleigh Windmill

-Mount, Holy Trinity Church, Rayleigh Windmill and the Dutch Cottage.
+Conservation of historic assets and local character - Rayleigh has a number of important heritage assets, including Rayleigh Mount, Holy Trinity Church, Rayleigh Windmill and the Dutch Cottage.
 All new development should respect and enhance these assets and their settings, as well as the positive aspects of the town's local character.